burt202/lite-uploader/docs/examples.md

       });
     </script>

-### Cancel Upload
+### Cancelling An Upload

-There is a build-in method to allow cancellation of the upload
+There is a built-in method to allow cancellation of the upload

     <input type="file" name="fileUpload" class="fileUpload" />
     <button class="cancelBtn">Cancel</button>